qSlxyed/Beddwars/README.md

-# hi guys i am gonna modify this a little bit all the credit goes to the actual owner of it
+Vesper BedWars System
+This project is a modified version of Sergittos BedWars system All credit goes to the original author